 Good times.
 A link to the 3-minute video I did for him is here.

 Somewhere, in the jungle of our attic at home, I have a photo of us carrying that raft.
 I also have pictures from our other adventures, the bicycle rides and the hikes.

 I came away from our 2016 reunion seized by the idea of us retracing one of our grand bicycle rides, because it seemed like he was so steeped in grief about his parents and I wanted to get him out of the house and back on the road, or something.
 You know, something fun.

 I wanted to recapture the magic, the special feeling that’s endured from those rides to the motorcycle adventures Linda and I had later.

-I kept talking to Steve about it (putting myself at risk of becoming a pest, I’m afraid) but I think maybe he was getting used to the idea or I was wearing him down; the last time I saw him, in early November 2017, we visited a nice bicycle shop, and looked at a Fuji Touring bike that was really sweet.
+I kept talking to Steve about it (putting myself at risk of becoming a pest, I’m afraid) but I think maybe he was getting used to the idea or I was wearing him down; the last time I saw him, in early November 2017, we visited The Broadway Cyclery, a nice bicycle shop in Bedford, Ohio, and looked at a Fuji Touring bike that was really sweet.
 So I like to think we would have eventually done the ride.

 But we didn’t.
 Steve died unexpectedly of pancreatic cancer on Feb.
 19, 20184.
 The last time I saw him was Nov.
 4, 2017.

 I’m trying to remember every moment, everything Steve and I talked about.
 It’s like I want to account for every minute.
 Since Steve didn’t have email, I was writing physical letters to him once or twice a month and calling at least once a month, or more.

 It’s so easy to let friends drift away; life crowds in, as a pastor, Jim Sirbaugh, once told us; that’s so true.
 I didn’t want to let Steve drift away again.